webstman/cloudflare-docs/content/workers/wrangler/commands.md

 - `--table` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - The name of the table within a D1 database to export.
 - `--no-data` {{<type>}}boolean{{</type>}} {{<prop-meta>}}(default: false){{</prop-meta>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - Controls whether export SQL file contains database data.
-Note that `--no-data=true` is not recommended due to a known wrangler limitation that intreprets the value as false.
+Note that `--no-data=true` is not recommended due to a known Wrangler limitation that intreprets the value as false.
 - `--no-schema` {{<type>}}boolean{{</type>}} {{<prop-meta>}}(default: false){{</prop-meta>}} {{<prop-meta>}}optional{{</prop-meta>}}
   - Controls whether export SQL file contains database schema.
-Note that `--no-schema=true` is not recommended due to a known wrangler limitation that intreprets the value as false.
+Note that `--no-schema=true` is not recommended due to a known Wrangler limitation that intreprets the value as false.

 {{</definitions>}}